JanGrygar/quantum-non-Gaussianity-of-PNRD/README.md

 - data and Python script for producing Figure 3 of the paper
 - the figure shows photon distributions of probe thermal states

-Fig4.dat, Fig4.py
+fig4.txt, fig4.py
 - data and Python script for producing Figure 4 of the paper
-- the figure shows the quantum non-Gaussianity certification of the photon-number-resolving detector using the vacuum state and two thermal states
+- the figure shows the quantum non-Gaussianity certification of the photon-number-resolving detector (PNRD) using the vacuum state and two thermal states

+fig5.txt, fig5_theoretical_curve.txt, fig5.py
+- data and Python script for producing Figure 5 of the paper
+- the figure shows the quantum non-Gaussianity certification of the PNRD for increasing level of background noise